Love and Monsters (film): Production

 In June 2012, it was announced that Paramount Pictures was developing the film Monster Problems, with Shawn Levy producing, based on a spec script by Brian Duffield.
 It was described as a post-apocalyptic road movie in the vein of Mad Max and Zombieland with a John Hughes-esque love story.

 In October 2018, it was announced that Dylan O'Brien was in talks to star, and that Michael Matthews was directing the film.
 By March 2019, Michael Rooker and Ariana Greenblatt had joined O'Brien.
 In April 2019, it was announced that Jessica Henwick had joined the cast.
 Also in April, Australian actor Dan Ewing joined the film in a supporting role.
 Principal photography started on the Gold Coast on March 25, 2019, and ended in May 2019.

-Producer Shawn Levy said the film "benefited immensely" from the work of cinematographer Lachlan Milne, with whom he had previous worked on Stranger Things.
+Producer Shawn Levy said the film "benefited immensely" from the work of cinematographer Lachlan Milne, with whom he had previously worked on Stranger Things.

 Stunts were coordinated by Glenn Suter who had worked with O'Brien when he returned to complete the third Maze Runner film, after having experienced a serious accident during a stunt.
 The stunts were a challenge for Henwick because she had to work to look less competent, despite years of training for the Marvel television shows.

 The dogs were trained by Zelie Bullen, the main dog was called Hero, and his double was called Dodge.

-The visual effects for the film were completed and managed by Mill Film Adelaide, in collaboration with MPC Bangalore and MPC LA.
+The visual effects for the film were completed and managed by Mill Film and Moving Picture Company (MPC).